AFRICA • JUNE 24 - JULY 4, 2020

-We are not suggesting any international flights for this trip.
+We are not suggesting any specific international flights for this trip.
 Numerous carriers fly into Johannesburg including United, Delta, Emirates, Lufthansa, British Airways and Turkish Airways.
 We realize some guests may want to use reward miles while others may want to do an extension in a specific city.
-As of August 1, 2018 (2020 flights are not yet available) costs start at $1,350 roundtrip from Los Angeles.
+As of September 9, 2019 costs start at $1,465 roundtrip from Los Angeles.

 All guests must be in Johannesburg at the O.R.
 Tambo International Airport (JNB) by 9:00 am on Wednesday, June 24.
 In addition to the international flights, the following two flights are required (both flights are one-way).

 JOHANNESBURG AIRPORT (JNB) - VICTORIA FALLS INTERNATIONAL AIRPORT (VFA)

 TERMS AND CONDITIONS